vsilaev/tascalate-javaflow/README.md

     implementation 'net.tascalate.javaflow:net.tascalate.javaflow.api:2.8.2'
 }
 ```
-With JDK 21+ add the following configuration to use ScopedValue instead of ThreadLocal for continuation internals:
+With JDK versions 21..24 inclusive add the following configuration to use `ScopedValue` instead of `ThreadLocal` for continuation internals:
 ```
 tasks.withType(JavaExec) {
     jvmArgs += '--enable-preview'
 }
 ```
+Java versions before 21 and 25 doesn't require this settings.
+Moreover, Java 21..24 will run without issues if this option is missing: `ThreadLocal`-based implementation will be used as fallback instead of `ScopedValue`-based one.

 # Ant

 There is a separate Ant task for applying JavaFlow instrumentation at build-time.